vjishnu/python_101/Readme.txt

-EX0- SET UP
-EX1 – print statement
-EX2 – comments and pound

-the purpose of this setup is so you can do four things very reliably while you work on the exercises:
-1. Write exercises using your text editor, gedit on Linux, TextWrangler on OSX, or Notepad++ on Windows.
-2. Run the exercises you wrote.
-3. Fix them when they are broken.
-4. Repeat.

 EX0
 Windows
 Go to http://notepad-plus-plus.org with your browser, get the Notepad++ text editor, and install it.
 You do not need to be the administrator to do this.